-Macular degeneration is the most common cause of vision loss in adults aged 50 or over.
+Macular degeneration (mate karu-tiro-pū) is the most common cause of vision loss in adults aged 50 or over.

-- One in 7 people over the age of 60 years is affected by AMD.
+- One in 7 people over the age of 50 years is affected by age-related macular degeneration (AMD).

 - AMD may develop slowly (dry AMD) or rapidly (wet AMD).

-- AMD causes loss of central vision which is needed for tasks such as reading, sewing and driving.
+- AMD causes loss of central vision which is needed for tasks such as reading, sewing, telling the time, recognising faces and driving.

 - Symptoms include blurring and distortion of central vision.